HongW2019/OAP-all/docs/OAP-User-Guide.md

 spark.sql.oap.orc.binary.cache.enable                     true      # for orc fileformat
 spark.sql.oap.orc.data.cache.enable                       false     # for ColumnVector, default is false
 ```
+The rest configurations can follow above part according to different cache media and strategies.
 #### Verify DCPMM cache functionality

 After finishing configuration, restart Spark Thrift Server for the configuration changes to take effect.
 Start at step 2 of the [Use DRAM Cache](#use-dram-cache) guide to verify that cache is working correctly.